 Third Step: Begin making the gravy after the chicken is done baking.
 Take the cooking juice from the chicken and put it in a small saucepan.

-NOTE: If you don’t have enough chicken juices to make 3 cups, go ahead and add in some chicken or vegetable broth.
+Expert Tip: If you don’t have enough chicken juices to make 3 cups, go ahead and add in some chicken or vegetable broth.

 Fourth Step: Sprinkle salt, pepper, and place rosemary in the pan with the juice.
 Add in the xanthan gum.
 Cook the gravy over medium heat while whisking.
 Once it’s thickened season with salt and pepper, then serve with baked rosemary chicken.